earthly/website/blog/_posts/2023-06-08-dont-configure-control-flow.md

 ### How Did We Get Here?

-if YAML shouldn't be used to 'declare' a program that later runs, then why is this pattern so prevalent in modern DevOps tooling?
+If YAML shouldn't be used to 'declare' a program that later runs, then why is this pattern so prevalent in modern DevOps tooling?
 One reason is that there was a sense at some point that a tool that configuring something was less complicated than programming it.
 Hopefully, I've shown why that might not be true: You still need to understand the semantics of the 'code' even if you're embedding it in YAML.
 A second reason is that sometimes it's an excuse to save the effort of writing a parser.

 ## Conclusion